 4. Enter a new password, retype it and click on "Save Password."

 1. Event Title: Add a brief title.

 2. Event Date: Select the date you did the work.

-5. Type of Project: Please select the type of project that best fits from the drop down menu.
-Below are short definitions of what we are referring to for each type in the menu.
+7. Select Category: Please select the category that best fits from the drop down menu.
+Below are short definitions of the category options.

 8. Comments: We would love to hear what your experience was and if you would recommend others contribute to this effort.

 12. SAVE HOURS Make sure to go to the bottom of the form and click on SAVE HOURS